Do high reps build muscle? Or are heavy weights and low reps the only way to go?

-- Low weight high reps training (not done to failure) also stimulates protein synthesis in connective tissue just as well as heavy training, giving it a role during injury rehabilitation to improve regeneration of connective tissue .
+- Low-intensity training not to failure also stimulates protein synthesis in connective tissue just as well as heavy training, giving it a role during injury rehabilitation to improve regeneration of connective tissue .

-Some say that the type of muscle growth caused by low weight high reps training isn’t as “good” as you get with heavier weights.
+Some say that the type of muscle growth caused by training with lower weights and higher reps isn’t as “good” as the muscle gained with heavier weights.

 Here’s what they’re talking about.

 If you could take a closer look at a slice of muscle tissue, you’d see that it’s made up of many smaller muscle fibers.
 Your muscles get bigger when these individual fibers become thicker, a process known as hypertrophy.

 Inside each fiber are rod-like structures called myofibrils, which run parallel to one another.
 Myofibrils are the part of the muscle that contribute to force production.